prantlf/litevec/README.md

 ## Getting Started

 Using Docker is easier than running the services built from the scratch.
-But building is easy.
+But building is easy too.
 You need just the [Rust] compiler.

 ### Using Docker